aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 1. Monitor what serial ports are in use *before* connecting the ESP32.
     1. For Windows, [check the current COMx ports](https://superuser.com/questions/1059447/how-to-check-com-ports-in-windows-10).
 Note that as you connect and disconnect the ESP32, the COMx number may change for each connection.
     1. For macOS, `ls -l /dev/tty.*` will show the ports.
 You should *not* see a `tty.SLAB_USBtoUART` entry yet.
-    1. FOr Linux, `ls -l /dev/tty.*` and note the port numbers.
+    1. For Linux, `ls -l /dev/tty.*` and note the port numbers.
 1. Connect the ESP32, then run the same commands and look for a new addition.
 That will be the *port* you will use when flashing and monitoring the microcontroller.
     <img src="/images/lab2_esp32_connection.png" alt="ESP32 Serial Connection to Laptop" height="400"/>
     When added to a MacBook Pro, a valid driver installation and good data+power USB connection would show this: